On a c(t)-Modified Friedman-Lemaitre-Robertson-Walker Universe: Paths of galactic points and received light

-I have been able to find analytic solutions for all the physical time transforms, but not for all the physical distance transforms.
-However, because there is an interest in having a physical description for distance in the universe, we have a special interest in the physical distance transforms.
-I have been able to find a similarity solution for physical distance for the special case of flat space with $\Omega = 1$.
-The result is displayed in Figs. 1 and 2.
-Here we have used the field equations with the generalized time (Sect \ref{FE}) to derive the equations for $a(t) = (t/t_0)^{1/2}$ and $c(t) = (t_0/t)^{1/4}$.
-Fig 1 plots distance against the time at the origin (cosmic time $t$) for galaxies (constant $\x$) and for incoming photons reaching the origin at $t/t_0 = 1$.
-The galactic points are labeled with their red shift $z$, determined by the time $t$ of the intersection of the photon path with the galactic path $z = -1 +c/\a = -1 + (t_0/t)^{3/4}$, assuming $vii$, Notice that light comes monotonically towards the origin from all galactic points.
-This photon path has a slope of $c_0 = 1$ close to the origin where the distance $R$ and time $t$ are both physical.
+Because there is a special interest in having a physical description for distance in the universe, we display the physical distance transforms.
+The physical distance results for flat space (Appendix \ref{fu}) are shown in Figs. 1 and 2.
+Here we have used the field equations with the generalized time (Sect \ref{c}) to derive the equations for $a(t) = a_0(\frac{t}{t_0})^{\frac{1}{2}}$ and $c(t) = c_0(\frac{t_0}{t})^{\frac{1}{4}}$.

+Fig 1 plots distance $R$ against the time at the origin (cosmic time $t$) for galaxies (constant $\chi$) and for incoming light reaching the origin at $\frac{t}{t_0} = 1$.
+The galactic paths are labeled with their red shift $z$, determined by the time $t$ of the intersection of the photon path with the galactic path $z = -1 +c/\alpha = -1 + (t_0/t)^{3/4}$, assuming the frequency of the emitted light does not change with $c(t)$.
+Notice that light comes monotonically towards the origin from all galactic points.
+This photon path has a slope of $c_0 = 1$ close to the origin where the distance $R$ and time $t$ are both physical, but decreases as the distance increases and the time decreases, different from $c(t)$.

 Although the distance uses physical rulers, the coordinate system as a whole may not be physical for times shorter than some limit.
-A reasonable limit might be $\V^2/2 = 0.25, R = 2.3(t/t_0)^{3/4}$, shown by the dashed line in the figures.
-The numerical integration gives $A = v_p/c(t) = 0.953$ at this physicality limit, so $|A-1| = .047$ is much less than $\V^2/2$.
-Together with $B=1$,$C=0$ for these physical distance coordinates, this shows that the assumption that $T$ and $R$ represent a physical inertial coordinate system inside this limit is very good.
+A reasonable limit (sect \ref{gs}) might be $A = 0.95$, $R = 2.3(t/t_0)^{3/4}$, shown by the heavy dotted line in the figures.
+Together with $B=1$,$C=0$ for these physical distance coordinates, this shows that the assumption that $T$ and $R$ represent a physical AP coordinate system inside this limit is very good, with distances accurately represented, and time rates $T_t$ within $5\%$ of physical measurements on adjacent inertial rods.